0x0god/Weather-Forecast-App/README.md

 # A Weather Forecast App with React & Tailwindcss

-A created a simple Weather Forecast App using React and Tailwindcss.
+A simple Weather Forecast App using React and Tailwindcss.